SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 28 July, 2025
+### 📅 Tuesday, 29 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on July 28 throughout history:
+Here are some notable events in U.S. history that occurred on July 29:

-- **1794**: The Bourbon Rebellion begins, with the government's active mobilization against dissenters involved in the Whiskey Rebellion.
-- **1858**: America's first unsuccessful "intercontinental" cable is laid, running from New York City to London but ultimately failing.
-- **1914**: The United States begins to mobilize military forces, amid rising tensions as World War I is beginning to
+- **1836**: The final piece of George Washington's national memorial, the Washington Monument, was dedicated.
+(Note: this particular event related to Washington is sometimes reported publicly and was linked with recovery issues; the historic monument's key events refer many particular dates).

+- **1948**: The largest barn stage musical on-screen release in a fast film framework, celebrated Wonder Routine Technicolor showcased Patricia He
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟😊✨"
+"Believe in your dreams, for they are the whispers of your soul. 🌟✨💖"